-- (1) To meet the wildlife-related interests of New Mexicans, now and in the future. - (2) To assure that the Game Protection Fund and other fund sources are wisely used for the protection, propagation, conservation, management, and enhancement of the state's wildlife and its habitat.
+- (1) To meet the wildlife-related interests of New Mexicans, now and in the future. - (2) To assure that the Game Protection Fund and other fund sources are wisely used to, conserve, protect, enhance, manage, and propagate the state's wildlife and its habitat.